ClouDesire/docusaurus/docs/onboarding.md

 You will be required to add:

-* _Resource Name:_ the name of the extra resource.
+* _Resource Name_: the name of the extra resource.
 It will be shown to the customer in the marketplace.
-* _Identifier_ for the resource: please make sure this is a unique indentifier for the extra resource.
+* _Identifier_: please make sure this is a unique identifier for the extra resource.
-* _Measuring_ __Unit:__ the measuring unit of the extra resource, for example hours, credits etc. You can select the measuring unit from the drop-down menu
+* _Measuring Unit_: the measuring unit of the extra resource, for example hours, credits etc. You can select the measuring unit from the drop-down menu
-* _Type:_ you will be able to chose from a drop-down menu among "Tiered", "Volume" and "Stairstep".
+* _Type_: you will be able to chose from a drop-down menu among "Tiered", "Volume" and "Stairstep".
 Basically, they are the pricing models for "extra-resources", based on quantity usages.
 Tiered scheme means that every unit charge is calculated with its own tier price (for example, from 1 to 9 users: €5/user and from 10 users: €3/user.
 Quantity bought= 15 users, total amount: 9 x € 5,00 + 6 x € 3,00 = € 63,00).
-Volume scheme means that all units charge is calculated based on total count in the related tier (for example, from 1 to 9 users: €5/user and from 10 users: €3/user Quantity bought= 15 users, total amount: 15 units * € 3,00 = € 45,00) Stairstep scheme means that total cost is calculated based on price tier; charge is not per unit (for example from 1 to 9 users: €30 and from 10 users: €100.
+Volume scheme means that all units charge is calculated based on total count in the related tier (for example, from 1 to 9 users: €5/user and from 10 users: €3/user Quantity bought= 15 users, total amount: 15 units * € 3,00 = € 45,00) Stairstep scheme means that total cost is calculated based on price tier; charge is not per unit (for example from 1 to 9 users: €30 and from 10 users: € 100.
 Quantity bought= 15 users, total amount: € 100,00).
 You can find more details about it [here](modules.md#extra-resources).
 * __Description: __a short description of the extra resource.
 Please try to be clear and brief.
-* _Required_ (yes/no)_: _ if the customer has to buy this resource to complete the product activation.
+* _Required_ (yes/no): if the customer has to buy this resource to complete the product activation.

 then, click on the "Add" button on the right.

 ![Vendors Control Panel - Extra Resources (editing)](/img/docs/control_panel_extra_resources_editing.png "Vendors Control Panel - Extra Resources (editing)")

 The next step is to specify the quantity usages rules and the pricing model.
-Go to the "_Extra Resources Values_" section and select from the combo-box on the left a previously inserted _Resource Name._ Then_,_ specify the minimum and maximum quantities, the _Unit Price_ and the optional _Activation Fe_e (setup fee) .
+Go to the "_Extra Resources Values_" section and select from the combo-box on the left a previously inserted _Resource Name_.
+Then, specify the minimum and maximum quantities, the _Unit Price_ and the optional _Activation Fee_ (setup fee) .

 ![Vendors Control Panel - Extra Resources (editing values)](/img/docs/control_panel_extra_resources_editing_values.png "Vendors Control Panel - Extra Resources (editing values)")

 In this way, you can add multiple Extra Resources, when you're done click on the "_Save_" button.

-The following screenshot shows an example of Extra Resources linked to a specific Product Plan.
+The following screen-shot shows an example of Extra Resources linked to a specific Product Plan.

 ![Vendors Control Panel - Extra Resources](/img/docs/control_panel_extra_resources.png "Vendors Control Panel - Extra Resources")